-The pseudo-code in Alg.
-1 describes a simplified1 version of the algorithm that extracts interesting-URLs out of HTTP logs.
-It takes as input a stream of HTTP logs HS, and it returns a stream of interesting-URLs IS.
-It employs a hash table - the Candidate Cache, C - which stores historical information for every observed Referer.
-This cache stores such information for a limited Observation Time, T_O which represents the second input of the algorithm.
-As soon as an HTTP request is received from the input, we check the presence of the User-Agent in the browser white-list (line 4 in Alg.
-1).
-If so, we extract the tuple <timestamp, URL, Referer> and store it in a different cache that we do not consider here for the sake of clarity.
-In parallel, we extract the Referer r and we check its presence in C. If r is not in C, we immediately check the nature of its content with the F-Type filter (line 6).
-If r passes the filter, we add it to the candidate cache C, that starts updating information about r for a period of time equal to T_O .
-Such information is: <first timestamp, number of children, social_flag>, i.e., the timestamp of the first request having r as referer, the number children of r, and the social_flag which is set to true as soon a social plugin child is observed for r.
+The online algorithm is described by the pseudo-code in Alg.
+1. It employs a hash table -- the Candidate Cache, C -- which stores information for every observed Referer, grouped by userID.
+As soon as a HTTP request is received from the input, we check the presence of the User-Agent in the browser white-list, and verify that the URL and Referer are different.
+If so, we extract the tuple <timestamp, URL, Referer>.
+In parallel, we extract the Referer r and we check its presence in C. If r is not in C, we immediately check the nature of its content with the F-Type filter.
+If r passes the filter, we add it to the candidate cache C, that starts updating information about it for a period of time that we call observation time, T_O .
+Such information is: <first timestamp, number of children>, i.e., the timestamp of the first request having r as referer, the number children of r.

-Then, we call function get_interesting_URL (lines 8 and 13): for each referre in C, we check if its observation time T_O has expired.
-If so, it means that we collected enough information and that we can run the heuristics to understand whether such URL may be labeled as user-URL (for example, if the number of children is higher than threshold minC) and as interesting-URL if the social_flag is true.
-If the referre is interesting, we return it to the interesting-URL output.
-This algorithm design allows us to compare different combinations of filters, and to select the most accurate.
+Then, we call function get_user_URL: for each referer in \mathbf{C} , we check if its observation time T_O has expired.
+If so, it means we collected enough information and we can run the heuristics to understand whether such URL may be labeled as user URL or not.
+If the referer is a user URL, we retrieve its information from the history cache \mathbf{C} , return it to the output, and delete its entry from \mathbf{C} .